Join the movement.

 Afternoon Community Adventures

-67 Suenos Mural tour (1-2PM)
+67 Suenos Mural tour (11A-12PM)

 Walking tour of Oakland highlighting murals created by youth of 67 Sueños

+67 Sueños is an Oakland-based youth organizing program with political education, ARTivism, and trauma-healing work at its center.
 67 Sueños uses art in various forms to educate and engage youth, support healing and freedom of expression, and serve as a tool of resistance.
 Our ARTivism sheds light on our many struggles, cultivating local and international solidarity and uplifting empowerment for future generations.

 Women of the Black Panther Party Mural Tour (11AM-12:30PM or 1-2:30PM)